 The migration cost models that survive review share three traits.
 They are built on real inventory, they make ownership explicit, and they document assumptions clearly enough that Finance can test them.

-Why most migration cost models fail review
+Why most migration cost models fail the review

 When Finance asks simple questions — “Which workloads drive this increase?” or “What happens if cutover slips by a month?” — the model cannot answer without a rewrite.
 That is usually where trust breaks down.